 - Age

 - Disability

-- Gender
+- Gender reassignment

 - Marriage and civil partnership

 - Pregnancy and maternity

 - Race

-- · Religion and belief
+- Religion or belief

-- Gender reassignment
+- Sex

 - Sexual orientation

 2. We recognise, respect and value difference and understand that diversity is a strength.

 We take account of differences and strive to remove barriers and disadvantages which people may face in relation to the 9 protected characteristics.
 We believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.